MutualAidz/kairoslux-website/docs/KLW_LLM_COLLAB_PROMPT_v02.md

 Never re‑introduce banned phrases (see NN‑01 … NN‑10).

+Task block discipline (Bolt/Codex)
+- If outputting a task for Bolt/Codex, output it as a single task block and ensure it includes ALL requirements; nothing outside the block is binding.

 Inline spec‑check (very important)
 After presenting your draft, add a short checklist like: